TimyStream/fivem-clothing-addon-template/README.md

 ```
 git clone https://github.com/TimyStream/fivem-clothing-addon-template.git your-clothing-pack
 ```
+then read the tutorial on [Cfx.re](https://forum.cfx.re/t/how-to-stream-clothes-and-props-as-addons-for-mp-freemode-models/3345474) and change files names and files according to it.

 ## Notes
 This Sections is here so you can put in a list what Addons or Clothing you have in here for yor own notes: